apollographql/apollo-server/docs/source/integrations/plugins.md

 ### `didEncounterErrors`

-The `didEncounterErrors` event fires whenever Apollo Server encounters an error while executing a GraphQL operation.
+The `didEncounterErrors` event fires when Apollo Server encounters errors while parsing, validating, or executing a GraphQL operation.

 ```typescript
 didEncounterErrors?(